 - New email design elements in your emails, whether for a special one-off email, experiments with new functionality, or incremental improvements

-No matter who is introducing the instability into the email ecosystem, it’s undeniably there.
+No matter who’s introducing the instability into the email ecosystem, it’s undeniably there.
 The key question is:

 How long can your brand tolerate delivering poor or broken subscriber experiences to a portion of your subscribers?

-While brands would never accept that level risk to their brand image in other channels, in email marketing they sometimes do.
-Brands just need to accept that they are taking that risk and reducing their email marketing ROI by potentially 13% in the process.
+While brands would never accept that level of risk to their brand image in other channels, in email marketing, they sometimes do.
+Brands just need to accept they’re taking that risk and reducing their email marketing ROI in the process.